 You cannot hold an open house when selling a hoarder house because it will expose people to mold and germs.
 There are also so many hazards inside a hoarder house and you'll be liable in case of injuries.

-With photos and open houses not an option, you will have a hard time reaching retail buyers in Kansas.
+With photos and open houses not an option, you will have a hard time reaching retail buyers.
 This leaves two options: making repairs or selling to cash buyers.

-How Much Does it Cost to Clean Up a Hoarder Home in Kansas?
+How Much Does it Cost to Clean Up a Hoarder Home Kansas?

 Considering the trash build-up inside the home, a one-time cleaning will not suffice.

-Here are the specific costs of intensively cleaning a hoarder house in Kansas:
+Here are the specific costs of intensively cleaning a hoarder house: